 The Mediterranean diet is a delicious and healthy way to eat.
 Many people who switch to this style of eating say they'll never eat any other way.
 Here are some specific steps to get you started:

 - Eat your veggies and fruits — and switch to whole grains.
-An abundance and variety of plant foods should make up the majority of your meals.
-They should be minimally processed, and try to purchase them when they're in season.
-Strive for seven to 10 servings a day of veggies and fruits.
-Switch to whole-grain bread and cereal, and begin to eat more whole-gain rice and pasta products.
+Avariety of plant foods should make up the majority of your meals.
+They should be minimally processed — fresh and whole are best.
+Include veggies and fruits in every meal and eat them for snacks as well.
+Switch to whole-grain bread and cereal, and begin to eat more whole-grain rice and pasta products.
 Keep baby carrots, apples and bananas on hand for quick, satisfying snacks.
 Fruit salads are a wonderful way to eat a variety of healthy fruit.

 - Go nuts.
+Nuts and seeds are good sources of fiber, protein and healthy fats.
 Keep almonds, cashews, pistachios and walnuts on hand for a quick snack.
 Choose natural peanut butter, rather than the kind with hydrogenated fat added.
-Try tahini (blended sesame seeds) as a dip or spread for bread.
+Try blended sesame seeds (tahini) as a dip or spread for bread.

 - Pass on the butter.
 Try olive or canola oil as a healthy replacement for butter or margarine.
-Use it in cooking.
+Lightly drizzle it over vegetables.
 After cooking pasta, add a touch of olive oil, some garlic and green onions for flavoring.
 Dip bread in flavored olive oil or lightly spread it on whole-grain bread for a tasty alternative to butter.
-Try tahini (blended sesame seeds) as a dip or spread for bread too.
+Try tahini as a dip or spread for bread too.

 - Spice it up.
-Herbs and spices make food tasty and are also rich in health-promoting substances.
-Season your meals with herbs and spices rather than salt.
+Herbs and spices make food tasty and can stand in for salt and fat in recipes.

 - Go fish.
-Eat fish once or twice a week.
+Eat fish at least twice a week.
 Fresh or water-packed tuna, salmon, trout, mackerel and herring are healthy choices.
-Grilled fish tastes good and requires little cleanup.
-Avoid fried fish, unless it's sauteed in a small amount of canola oil.
+Grill, bake or broil fish for great taste and easy cleanup.
+Avoid breaded and fried fish.

 - Rein in the red meat.
+Limit red meat to no more than a few times a month.
 Substitute fish and poultry for red meat.
-When eaten, make sure it's lean and keep portions small (about the size of a deck of cards).
-Also avoid sausage, bacon and other high-fat meats.
+When choosing red meat, make sure it's lean and keep portions small (about the size of a deck of cards).
+Also avoid sausage, bacon and other high-fat, processed meats.

-- The traditional Mediterranean diet.
+- Traditional Mediterranean diet.
 Oldways Preservation Trust. http://www.oldwayspt.org/traditional-mediterranean-diet.
-Accessed April 30, 2010.
+Accessed March 23, 2013.